aseprite/languages/README.md

 <img src="https://hosted.weblate.org/widget/aseprite/aseprite/multi-auto.svg" alt="Translation status" />
 </a>

+## Contribute

+We welcome contributions from the community to help us achieve comprehensive language support.
+To contribute, visit our [Weblate project](https://hosted.weblate.org/projects/aseprite/#languages) and participate in the translation process.
+Your efforts play a crucial role in making Aseprite more accessible and user-friendly for a global audience.

 ## Language Extensions

 For Aseprite v1.3.2 and older versions, here a list of translations